ddsky/spoonacular-api-clients/typescript/ProductsApi.md

 const apiInstance = new .ProductsApi(configuration);

 let body:.ProductsApiGetComparableProductsRequest = {
-  // number | The UPC of the product for which you want to find comparable products.
+  // string | The UPC of the product for which you want to find comparable products.
-  upc: 33698816271,
+  upc: "033698816271",
 };

 apiInstance.getComparableProducts(body).then((data:any) => {